SlimariusSlimus/spending_tracker/README.md

 # Spending Tracker Application

-This command-line application offers a straightforward way to keep tabs on spending.
-It provides functionalities for user management, purchase logging, and generating various financial reports.
-This project was built as part of a programming course, highlighting core Python concepts, file handling, and robust input validation.
+A command-line program for tracking spending.
+It includes basic user account management, purchase logging, and generating financial reports.
+The project was built as part of a programming course to demonstrate Python fundamentals, file handling, and input validation.

+**Note:** Passwords are stored in plain text.
+This is not secure and the program should not be used for real-world account or financial management.
+It is intended solely as a programming exercise.

 ## Features

 * **User Accounts:**
-    * **Registration:** Create a new account with a secure username and strong password, along with a unique email address. (please mind that passwords are not encrypted and therefore not secure!)
+    * **Registration:** Create a new account with a username, password, and unique email address.
+(Passwords are stored in plain text and are not secure.)
-    * **Login:** Access your account, with a limited number of attempts to ensure security.
+    * **Login:** Sign in to an account with a limited number of attempts.

 * **Purchase Tracking:**
-    * **Log Purchases:** Easily record details for each item, including where it was bought, the date, item name, cost, shipping fees, weight, and quantity.
+    * **Log Purchases:** Record details for each item, including seller, date, item name, cost, shipping fees, weight, and quantity.
-    * **Spending Limits:** Set a custom financial limit to help manage your budget effectively.
+    * **Spending Limits:** Set a personal financial limit.

-* **Detailed Reports:**
+* **Reports:**
-    * **Full Summary:** Get a complete overview of all your purchases, showing total spending, total weight, and highlighting your most expensive and heaviest buys.
+    * **Full Summary:** Shows all purchases with total spending, total weight, and identifies the most expensive and heaviest items.
-    * **Filtered Views:** Generate specialized reports based on criteria like seller, date, or specific items.
+    * **Filtered Views:** Generate reports by seller, date, or specific item.

 ---

 ## Getting Started

 1. **Requirements:**
-    * Python 3.x installed on your system.
+    * Python 3.x

 2. **Run the Application:**
-    Navigate to the application's directory in your terminal or command prompt and execute:
+    From the application directory, run:
     ```bash
     python spending_tracker.py
     ```